UVic-Photography-Excursion-Club/pec-faq/index.md

 Q: I’m not really interested in photography can I still join the club?
 A: We are a photography club so having an interest in taking photos is key.
 If you like/want to model and take photos, then this club is for you!
 Instead, if you are interested in the outdoors and not so much into photography that's perfectly fine, but you might like the Outdoors Club more than ours.

-Q: Where can I fill out the signup form?
+Q: How can I get involved with the club?
-A: Go to our Facebook Page (fb.me/uvicpec) and click the sign up button.
+A: Request to join our [member group on Facebook](https://www.facebook.com/groups/uvicpecmembers)!

 Q: Do you guys only shoot digital?
 A: Some of our members do shoot with film as well and are a great resource for many questions about film if you are just getting into it.
 You should also check out UVic’s Photo Club which is primarily film based and for $10 a semester will get you darkroom and chemical access in the SUB.